DoomPatrol/webtaskio-twilio-snow/README.md

 If you need to install Webtask, [here are some directions](https://webtask.io/cli).

-If you want to get started with this particular script do the following:
+If you want to get started with this particular script copy snow.js and do the following:

  1. Install Webtask
  2. Add your Twilio Sid and authToken to snow.js